klaudiosinani/signale/readme.md

 ### Timers

 Timer are managed by the `time()` and `endTime()` functions.
-A unique label can used to identify a timer on initialization, though if none is provided the timer will be assigned one automatically.
-In addition, calling the `timeEnd()` function without a specified label will have as effect the termination the most recently initialized timer that was created without providing a label.
+A unique label can be used to identify a timer on initialization, though if none is provided the timer will be assigned one automatically.
+In addition, calling the `timeEnd()` function without a specified label will have as effect the termination of the most recently initialized timer, that was created without providing a label.

 ```js
 const signale = require('signale');